classiebit/addchat-codeigniter-pro-docs/readme.md

 - You'll need to enter the license code to complete the installation process.

->{info} Remember, one license code is valid for one domain only.
+> Remember, one license code is valid for one domain only.
 Contact support for more details.

 ---

->{success} And finally click install to start the installation process.
+> And finally click install to start the installation process.

 ---